dirtsimple/postmark/README.md

 Note: the `postmark-module` and `postmark-content` functions don't perform an immediate sync when called.
 Instead, they record the directory information in the imposer JSON specification object for later parsing during the task-running phase of `imposer apply`.
 (See the imposer docs for more on how this works.)

-## Exporting Posts and Pages
+## Exporting Posts, Pages, and Other Resources

-To facilitate working with specialized post types, postmark provides a `wp postmark export` command, which creates markdown files in a specified directory, given a list of post IDs, GUIDs, or URLs.
+To facilitate working with specialized post types and other database resources, postmark provides a `wp postmark export` command, which creates markdown files in a specified directory, given a list of post IDs, GUIDs, URLs, or imposer references.  (e.g. `@my-appt-type:id:285`).
+Any [resource kind](#postmark_resource_kinds) can be exported, as long as it has an export function registered.

 Each export file is given a name based on its slug (i.e., its `post_name`), possibly with a `-` and a number at the end.
 If a file of the given name already exists, it's checked to see if it has the same GUID -- if so, the file is overwritten, otherwise the number is incremented and the next candidate is checked.